The Womxn Project

-Jennifer Rourke is an activist and leader who calls Warwick home.
-A mother to four children, she has been fighting to give a voice to the most marginalized communities for many years.
-Growing up in low-income housing and to teenage parents, she was taught to always fight for those that are often ignored.
-She received her degree in Healthcare Management.
+Jennifer Rourke (on-leave) is a mother and activist who has been fighting for the most marginalized for years.
+She grew up in low-income housing to teenage parents, and went on to graduate with a degree in Healthcare Management.

 Ogechukwu “Oge” Uwanaka was born in Nigeria and raised in the Bronx, New York.
 She attended Williams College in Williamstown, MA for her undergraduate degree and majored in Biology.
 She went on to complete her medical degree at Tufts University School of Medicine in Boston, MA where she took a special interest in women’s health and learning how to care for underserved populations.
 She is currently a resident physician in Obstetrics and Gynecology at Brown University/Woman & Infants Hospital in Providence, RI.
 Her impetus for building a career around caring for underserved populations is grounded in her personal experiences growing up in different neighborhoods in the Bronx.
 She hopes to ultimately build a career as a physician advocate and help carve out spaces for traditionally neglected populations in healthcare.
 Through intimate and purposeful patient connections, she plans to address issues of health equity, reproductive rights, and disparate race-based maternal outcomes.